data-apis/scipy-2023-presentation/paper.rst

 This behavior is bug prone and confusing to reason about.
 In the array API specification, any `float32` array and any `float64` array would promote to a `float64` array, regardless of their shapes or values.
-NumPy is planning to deprecate its value-based casting behavior for NumPy 2.0 (see below).
+NumPy is planning to deprecate its value-based casting behavior for NumPy 2.0 (see `Future Work`_ below).

 Additionally, automatic cross-kind casting is not specified.
 This means that dtypes like `int64` and `float64` are not required to promote together.
 It